The Twins Were Sharknados First (Twins 0 Yankees 2 - Game 89)

 Three Deep in the Waste Lands (Twins 4 Yankees 1 - Game 90)

 I monitored this game from the time-warped world of social media and smart phones.
-Information isn’t updated simultaneously in this world, so sometimes my phone said the Twins were down when Twitter had something different.
+Information isn’t updated simultaneously in this world, so sometimes my phone said the Twins were down when Twitter had something different to say.
 Who knows how the radio and TV feeds fit into this temporal rift.

 This game involved three home runs, including one from one Mr. Ryan Doumit, and a Twins victory in the Big Apple.
 And yet, I feel little joy.
 It’s like someone put together all the ingredients for a nice cheesecake and I found myself in the mood for dry crackers.
 Or sour grapes.